 There is this place.
 Beyond, there is a field, where right and wrong do not exist.
 This is where we ask you to meet us.
 There is a beauty indescribable when you break through the belief that you must earn your way.
 There is such a thing as real wealth; and that is wealth of the soul.
-It is a wealth that says you do not live paycheck to paycheck of your last good deed, or of the last person who smiled at you and acknowledged you as a human.
-This wealth is something you were endowed with when you came onto this earth.
-It is not a wealth you earn; it is a wealth you remember.
-We are here to walk you home.
+It is a w The Shamans say that being that says you do not live paycheck to paychec a medicine man begins by your last good deed, or of the last person who falling into the power of the at you and acknowledged you as a human.
+Th demons; The one who pulls out is something you were endowed with when yo of the dark place becomes the onto this earth.
+It is not a wealth you earn; it medicine man, and the one who you remember.
+We are here to walk you home stays in it is the sick person. - Joan Halifax American Zen Buddhist Teacher